This is a draft document for a system in preparation

 Many datasets will involve data taken from organisms, whether that is a count of the number of individuals or measurement of a trait such as body length.
 In order to help us keep track of taxa, all datasets using taxa must contain a

 The table must contain column headers in the first row of the worksheet.
-The first two columns must be:
+The headers must include: